soef/ioBroker.alexa/README.md

 * (Apollon77) Update Push Connection

 ### 3.9.3 (2021-07-11)
-* (Apollon77) Try to fix setting targetTemperature for ThermostatCOntroller
+* (Apollon77) Try to fix setting targetTemperature for ThermostatController

 ### 3.9.2 (2021-07-05)
 * (Apollon77) Only ignore empty history entries if both, summary and alexaResponse is empty